iTwin/iTwinUI/.changeset/nice-bottles-fold.md

 "@itwin/itwinui-css": minor
 ---

-Added `data-iui-adjust` attribute selectors to borderless buttons, to help with visual alignment.
+Added `data-iui-shift` attribute selectors to borderless buttons, to help with visual alignment.